timmyjose-projects/garvel/design/Scratch.md

               3).
 Compile the project and create the deliverable JAR file, ${PROJECT_NAME}.jar in the `target` directory.
               If there are any errors, report them to the user and exit immediately.

+              Note: Since the idea is to bootstrap Garvel to use Garvel itself, special handling must be done for the `Garvel` project name to generate the the wrapper scripts for `garvel`.jar as well.
+Whether to restrict new project names with the same name will depend on testing and verification.

     * Clean - Will simply delete the entire `target` folder.
+[DONE]

     * Run - Will invoke `build` to get the latest state of the project, and check for the target name in the Core Cache, reporting any errors if the target is not found.
 If the target name is not specified, and if the `Main-Class` attribute has been supplied in the `Lib` section of `Garvel.gl`, then an attempt will be made to run the JAR file itself.

     * Update - Deprecated.
 Since `install` does not download the registry information, there is no need for this command.
+[DONE]

     * Dep - 1.
 Given the Maven Coordinates, display the available versions.
 To this end, the local cache will be queried first, and if not found, then Maven Central will be contacted for ths information.